570 Management of Research Data and Records By Investigators and Academic Departments

 5. Intellectual Property Issues Involving Research Data and Records

-Preparation and retention of research data and records are important in determining inventorship and priority of intellectual property, and in defending against patent infringement.
-In order to protect the rights of investigators and the university to the intellectual property generated by their research programs, university technology transfer managers recommend specific record keeping and retention practices such as the use of bound and/or electronic laboratory notebooks.
-Responsible faculty should be aware of and follow the record-keeping recommendations offered by the Office of Innovation and New Ventures https://rede.ecu.edu/innovation/inventors-handbook/
+Preparation and retention of research data and records are essential for determining inventorship and establishing priority of intellectual property, as well as defending against patent infringement claims.
+To protect the rights of investigators and the university regarding intellectual property generated through their research programs, it is recommended that specific recordkeeping and retention practices be followed, including the use of bound and/or electronic laboratory notebooks that contain confirmatory dates for each experiment Furthermore, research data containing confidential or proprietary information should be protected from public disclosure and stored in accordance with university-approved policies and procedures.

 6. Related Policies and References